Write API test scripts in Postman

 Test collections and folders

-You can add test scripts to a collection, a folder, or a single request within a collection.
-A test script associated with a collection will run after every request in the collection.
-A test script associated with a folder will run after every direct child request in the folder.
+You can add post-response scripts to a collection, a folder, or a single request within a collection.
+A post-response script associated with a collection will run after every request in the collection.
+A post-response script associated with a folder will run after every direct child request in the folder.
 This enables you to reuse commonly executed tests after requests.
 The execution order for each request will be collection tests, folder tests and then request tests.

 Adding scripts to collections and folders enables you to test the workflows in your API project.
 This helps to ensure that your requests cover typical scenarios, providing a reliable experience for application users.